 For me, the following are a must and all I ever need.

 *Portable Phone Charger – I love Cygnett! (some flights, especially the budget ones, won’t have a charging point per seat, so this comes in super handy.
 And it’s always good to have whilst you’re on the go anyway)

 Those who know me well, know that I love to read.
-An e-reader is generally better for travel, however I still prefer to carry a paperback with me.
+An e-reader is generally better for travel, however call me old school, but I still prefer to carry a paperback with me.
 When I travel, my portable book cover is my best friend.
 This is one of my favourite travel items!
 As we all know books are heavy and can take up a lot of space.
 Who ever invented this carry case is a genius.
 It not only protects my book from getting damaged, but I can carry it in my hand with absolute ease.
 I’ve never once been asked to weight it or put it in my bag.

 Those items that you wish you had on previous trips that make travelling a little easier!

 *Extra Pad Lock (great for lockers and ensuring your backpack can’t be opened by thieves whilst in crowded areas)

 *Duct Tape (this always comes in handy.
 I used it when my sandal strap broke and when I broke my toe and Luca had to use it as an emergency bandage!)

 *Zip Lock Bags (I separate my adapters and chargers into them and I also use them as a mini rubbish bag.
 They can be used for so many things)

 I always bring my own products with me when I travel because I’m super fussy about what I put on my skin, but a lot of hotels will provide you with basic toiletries free of charge.
 For those of you who bring your own products like me, click here to read my blog post on how your hotel toiletries can help others.